veden/Rampant/README.md

 # Version History

 0.15.17 -
+- Tweak: Increased sampling threshold for water tiles from 5 to 10 tiles
 - Tweak: Increased small worm turret range from 17 to 18
 - Improvement: added ground effect to worm turret for attacking drones
 - Improvement: Added option to remove blood particles on biter deaths, which should help reduce lag spikes (default is to remove them)